leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.1.0/usermanual-econnect-m3-part-1.md

 This section now contains the key parameters for how to handle customer creation, both for a B2B and a B2C site.

 **NOTE!
 The &#39;Customer Template ID&#39; field has dual function depending on whether the Customer Registration feature is used or not.
-For a single site, these features are mutually exclusive in that one is intended for B2B- and the other for B2C use.
+For a single site, these features are mutually exclusive in that one is intended for B2B- and the other for B2C use**.

 ### Enable Registration
 This feature is intended for a B2B setup where new customers are allowed to register themselves on the front-end.